The dispensary is now only allowing collections between 10-12am and 2-4pm - due to the Coronavirus. You will need to wait outside.

 These include services such as our online eConsult service and our text messaging systems for communicating key information to patients.

-Today The partnership is currently Dr Mark Tyrrell, Dr Oliver Sweeney and Dr Elizabeth Walker who joined us in November 2019.
+Today The partnership is currently Dr Mark Tyrrell, Dr Oliver Sweeney, and Dr Elizabeth Walker.

 We are situated on the edge of the picturesque and beautiful village of Crondall and look after patients in Crondall, Ewshot, Church Crookham, Fleet and surrounding villages.
-The surgery is a Dispensing Practice which means that prescriptions can be collected at the surgery and repeat medications can be dispensed on the premises between 8.00am and 6.30pm to eligible patients.
+The surgery is a Dispensing Practice which means that prescriptions can be collected at the surgery and repeat medications can be dispensed on the premises between 8.00am and 6.30pm to eligible patients (living more than 1.6km from any pharmacy).

 The practice was originally situated in a room at the rear of Dr Patrick Crawshaw's home in Dippenhall Street.
 In 1987 Dr Williams took over the practice from Dr Ann Drew, and Crondall New Surgery moved into purpose-built premises in January 2004.